skuzzis/samp-vectors/README.md

 ## When was made SA:MP Vectors and what was the reason of developing it?

 SA:MP Vectors were started on 10th June 2021 and the first release was made on 14th June 2021.
 It has been developed in 2 full days and then only bug fixes.
-The reason of developing it was to improve the efficiency of YSI's Iterators, to make them faster and efficient.
+The reason of developing it was to improve the efficiency of YSI's Iterators, to make them faster and efficient in my opinion.

 ## By who was made this project?